 God has blessed each one of us with different gifts and abilities.
 In 1 Peter 4:10 we are instructed to "...serve one another with whatever gift each of you has received."
-The daily functions of a church require both senior leadership, and lay leaders who minister both without and outside church walls.
+The daily functions of a church require both senior leadership, and lay leaders who minister both within and outside the walls of the building.
 Your involvement matters because your service does make a difference.
 The links below describe many of the service opportunities where we need your help - please look around and connect with Pastor Dianne Hutchinson regarding the area in which you'd like to volunteer.

 is one very important hour each Wednesday teaching local school children about Christ.
-Volunteers are needed from 1:30 - 3:00 pm each Wednesday throughout the school year (minus a few based on school schedules).
-Volunteers lead songs, prepare snacks, run sound equipment, and lead short prayer and teaching sessions with small groups of students.
+Volunteers are needed from 1:30 - 3:00 pm each Wednesday from October through March (minus a few based on school schedules).
+Volunteers lead songs, run tech equipment, and lead short prayer and teaching sessions with small groups of students.

 We are so fortunate to have the opportunity to share Christ with kids who may otherwise never see the inside of a church.
 Volunteers are essential to make this hour fun and functional.
 If you would like to be a part of the volunteer team for this vital ministry, please see Marcia Wing.